-- Define information science. - Define the general characteristics of information science - Explain briefly, the history of information science.
+- define Information - define information science. - discuss the general characteristics of information science - explain briefly, the history of information science.

-1.3 How did Information Science evolve?
+3.1 How did Information Science evolve?

 According to Saracevic (1999), information science became prominent after the aftermath of the Second World War during the 1950s along with other fields such as computer science.
-The speed in technical and scientific progress were increasing in numbers from the inception of the 20th century and by the middle of the century there was a revolution.
+The speed in technical and scientific progress was increasing in numbers from the inception of the 20th century and by the middle of the century there was a revolution.
 "Information Explosion" was the most visible manifestation of the revolution whereby there were publications and records of all kinds of literature.